sanderlab/cellbox_torch/README.md

 # Installation

 ## Install using pip
 Before installing CellBox-pytorch, it is good practice to create a Python virtual environment.
-With conda, `conda create -n “cellbox” python==3.8.0` creates a conda environment with the name `cellbox` and Python 3.8.0.
+With conda, `conda create -n cellbox python==3.8.0` creates a conda environment with the name `cellbox` and Python 3.8.0.
 Activate the environment by `conda activate cellbox`.

 To install CellBox-pytorch to a particular folder, type the following: